Selected 9/11 Commission Report References to Iraq + comments

 This information was more useful than it had been in the past; since the August missile strikes, Bin Ladin had taken to moving his sleeping place frequently and unpredictably and had added new bodyguards.
 Worst of all, al Qaeda’s senior leadership had stopped using a particular means of communication almost immediately after a leak to the Washington Times.
 This made it much more difficult for the National Security Agency to intercept his conversations.
 But since the tribals seemed to know where Bin Ladin was or would be, an alternative to capturing Bin Ladin would be to mark his location and call in another round of missile strikes.
 On November 3, the Small Group met to discuss these problems, among other topics.
 Preparing Director Tenet for a Small Group meeting in mid- November, the Counterterrorist Center stressed,“At this point we cannot predict when or if a capture operation will be executed by our assets.”

 U.S. counterterrorism officials also worried about possible domestic attacks.
 Several intelligence reports, some of dubious sourcing, mentioned Washington as a possible target.
 On October 26, Clarke’s CSG took the unusual step of holding a meeting dedicated to trying “to evaluate the threat of a terrorist attack in the United States by the Usama bin Ladin network.”
 The CSG members were “urged to be as creative as possible in their thinking” about preventing a Bin Ladin attack on U.S. territory.
-Participants noted that while the FBI had
+Participants noted that while the FBI had128 THE 9/11 COMMISSION REPORT

 been given additional resources for such efforts, both it and the CIA were having problems exploiting leads by tracing U.S. telephone numbers and translating documents obtained in cell disruptions abroad.
 The Justice Department reported that the current guidelines from the Attorney General gave sufficient legal authority for domestic investigation and surveillance.